NCAR/wrfcloud/docs/Users_Guide/installation.rst

 Prerequisites
 =============

-The are 3 prerequisites for installing WRF Cloud in an AWS account:
+The are 4 prerequisites for installing WRF Cloud in an AWS account:

 * **Web Domain**: This is the web domain (hosted zone) where the WRF Cloud system is accessed.
 AWS's `Route 53 <https://aws.amazon.com/route53>`_ Domain Naming Service (DNS) is used to create and host the domain for the system.
 This service has an annual cost associated with it.
 * **Adequate Instance Limits**: On-demand HPC instance limits must be set to a minimum of 96 vCPUs.
 By default, the AWS account may be less than this.
 A request should be made to increase this limit for full functionality of the system.
 * **Enable Simple Email Service (SES)**: This facilitates AWS emailing within the system.
 By default the SES is limited to testing with verified identities.
 A request must be made to lift these limits and make it a production service.
+* **Access to us-east-2 region**: The hpc6a instances that the system uses are only availble in the us-east-2 region.
+This is typically available by default for regual AWS accounts.

 The procedures for ensuring the prerequisites are fulfilled are described below.

 1. Login to the `AWS Management Console <https://aws.amazon.com/console>`_ for your account as a user with sufficient permissions (see :numref:`permissions`).

 2. Check `Route 53 <https://aws.amazon.com/route53>`_ domain name.

    * Use the top-level search bar to find and launch the AWS **Route 53** Service.